Jay Laga'aia: Personal life

-Laga'aia was born and raised in Mangere, South Auckland, New Zealand, he is now a dual (New Zealand) and Australian citizen.
-He is of Samoan descent.
-He has six brothers and sisters and two half-brothers.
+Laga'aia was born and raised in Māngere, South Auckland, New Zealand.
 One of his younger brothers, Frank Laga'aia, was a member of the ARIA award-winning band Ilanda.

-Jay is also a member of the International Costuming group the 501st Legion as a member of the Terror Australis Garrison (Australia).
+He is also a member of international costuming group the 501st Legion as a member of the Terror Australis Garrison (Australia).

-Since 1990, Laga'ia has been married to Sandra Jane Laga'aia, the head of maths at Sydney Secondary College Balmain Campus, whom he has eight children with.
+Laga'aia has a son named Jeremy from a previous relationship.
+Additionally, since 1990, he has been married to Sandra Jane Laga'aia, one of the deputy principals at Sydney Secondary College Balmain Campus, with whom he has seven children.
+Their second-youngest child, daughter Catherine, is a child actress who was cast in June 2024 as the titular character in the 2026 live-action film Moana.